Vlasov Equations on Directed Hypergraph Measures: Introduction

-In the following, we describe the methods we use to obtain the well-posedness as well as approximation in the context of model \eqref{multi-hypergraph}.
-First, we propose \emph{directed hypergraph measures} (abbreviated as DHGM), which are measure-valued functions defined on a compact metric space.
-The definition of DHGM is motivated by the so-called \emph{digraph measure} proposed in \cite{KX21}, corresponding to the limit of a sequence of directed graphs.
+In the following, we give a brief outline of the techniques to obtain the well-posedness as well as approximation for model \eqref{multi-hypergraph}.
+First, we introduce the concept of \emph{directed hypergraph measures} (abbreviated as DHGM) as a generalization of directed hypergraphs.
+DHGM are measure-valued functions defined on a compact metric space.
+The definition of DHGM seems a natural extension of our definition \emph{digraph measure} introduced in \cite{KX21}, characterizing the limit of a sequence of directed graphs.
 We point out that such a generalization to hypergraphs is different from the hypergraph limits defined in the literature of combinatorics and graph theory \cite{ES12,L12}.
 In particular, we compare the difference between two DHGMs using uniform bounded Lipschitz metric, in contrast to the classical \emph{homeomorphism density} \cite{ES12,JPS21} used in the contexts of both graph limits and hypergraph limits.
-Resting on the proposed notion of DHGM, we propose a generalized model of \eqref{multi-hypergraph}, which can be regarded as the \emph{fiberized equation of characteristics} associated with \eqref{multi-hypergraph}.
-We mention that such type of equation of characteristics indexed by vertices of a graph limit seemed to first appear in \cite{KM18}.
-Moreover, we then prove the well-posedness of the equation of characteristics.
-Using the flow generated by this equation of characteristics, we define the generalized VE (or, fixed point equation), which is a time-dependent measure-valued equation (i.e., the measure at time $t$ is the push-forward of the initial measure under the flow of the equation of characteristics).
-Then, under rather mild conditions for the DHGM (basically, uniform boundedness of the DHGM), we obtain the well-posedness of the VE (a transport type PDE whose \emph{uniform weak} solution is the density of the MFL).
-To obtain the approximation of the MFL by empirical measures, we rely on the recently developed result of uniform approximation of probability measures on Euclidean spaces \cite{XB19,C18,BJ22} (see also \cite{KX21}), which is different from the Martingale Convergence Theorem for the approximation of integrable functions exmployed in \cite{KM18}.
-For the approximation results to hold, we need some continuity of the DHGM.
+Then we introduce \emph{fiberized equation of characteristics} associated with \eqref{multi-hypergraph}.
+The idea of introducing such fiberized equation of characteristics was motivated by \cite{KM18}.
+Using the classical theory of ODE, we obtain the well-posedness of the fiberized equation of characteristics.
+We define the generalized Vlasov equation as a \emph{fixed point equation} induced by the flow generated by the family of fiberized equations of characteristics.
+This equation is a measure-valued differential equation (i.e., the measure at time $t$ is the push-forward of the initial measure under the flow of the equation of characteristics).
+Then in the light of the uniform bounded rank of DHGM, we obtain the well-posedness of the VE.
+To obtain the approximation of the MFL by empirical measures (atomic measures with equal mass on each point in the finite support), we rely on the recently developed result of uniform approximation of probability measures on Euclidean spaces \cite{XB19,C18,BJ22} (see also \cite{KX21}).